 Paris is so fucking romantic.
 It's like every cliche you've ever heard.
 They are all true.
 Paris is that great.

 Amsterdam // September 20-24

-Our walk from the Amsterdam train station was such a fun intro to the city.
+Our last morning in Paris was super chill and we took an easy afternoon train ride from Paris to Amsterdam — 3 hours on a lovely train.
+We also got some yummy french sandwiches and pastries from the station for our ride.
+The walk from the Amsterdam train station was such a fun intro to the city.
 It was strait down the main drag and we passed french fry stands, cheese shops, coffee shops, weed smoking, it was great.

 Also, their apartment is literally above a weed cafe so that was super cool.
 You just walk in and order off the menu from the bar, just like you were ordering a damn cocktail.
 It's lovely.
 And people are just chill and high.
 Instead of drunk and obnoxious.

 Amsterdam was funny though.
 We were like officially shutting down and literally one of the days we went out for breakfast, came back home at 1pm and didn't leave our bed the rest of the day except to go downstairs and cook dinner.
 We sort of expected that though, so we intentially planned these last few weeks of Airbnb’s with that in mind — making sure the rooms were extra comfy, that we had use of the kitchen, etc. Our place was perfect and the house itself was beautiful with a huge kitchen that was well equipped.